omar-37/MOVReverser/README.md

    ```bash
    python Video-Reverser/reverse_video.py
    ```
-3. Drag and drop the file into the terminal (or past it's path in).
+3. Drag and drop the file or directory into the terminal (or past it's path in).
 4. Reversed video will be placed in the same directory as source video.